 If I choose to do research, when should I begin?

 You should begin looking for research opportunities as soon as possible.
-Ideally, freshman or sophomore year.
+Ideally in your freshman or sophomore year.
 It can be intimidating to reach out to research mentors so early in your academic career, but you will receive training and support when you join a lab.

 Due to course scheduling and the lock-step nature of certain majors, it can sometimes be difficult to fit in research prior to junior or senior year.
 However, you should not put off research until junior or senior year if you can fit it in sooner.
 Asking early not only means that you are more likely to find opportunities, but it also gives you the chance to remain in the lab for a longer period of time and to get more deeply involved.